What Should I Do if I Find an Injured Wild Animal?

 - Put them in an escape-proof box or container with air holes and a towel on the bottom.

-- Keep them in a quiet place away from children or other animals, and cover with a towel to keep dark if necessary.
+- Keep them in a quiet place away from children or other animals, and cover the container with a towel to keep dark if necessary.

 - Do not attempt to feed or give water.